ethereum/remix-ide/docs/settings.md

 Settings
 ========

-To get to **Settings** click the gear a the very bottom of the icon panel.
+To get to **Settings** click the gear at the very bottom of the icon panel.

 ### General Settings